karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 ---------------

 Worker resources are used to run different processes.
-They are in that sense similar to apps, only they dont run an webserver or application server.
+They are in that sense similar to apps, only they don't run an webserver or application server.
 But you can use workers to run cronjobs in the background or for celery task queues.

 **Example Request:**